Simon Fraser Red Leafs: Wrestling

 SFU began competing in NAIA for wrestling in 1977, consistently producing individual champions, All-Americans, and winning the team title twice (1988, 1993), along with several NAIA Hall of Famers.
 SFU competed in Canadian Interuniversity Sport (CIS) from 2002 to 2010, winning the Canada West Conference from 2004 - 2010, two national men's team titles (2009, 2010; ending Brock's 10-year streak), and six national women's team titles.
 In 2009, SFU started the process to become the first non-American NCAA member school.
 SFU's wrestling program concurrently participated in CIS for freestyle and Greco-Roman wrestling, and NAIA for collegiate wrestling.
 In 2012, SFU competed in the NCWA for one season prior to fully joining the NCAA Division II.
 In 2023, SFU became a founding member of the first NCAA D-II conference for women's wrestling by joining the Rocky Mountain Athletic Conference (RMAC) as an associate member, with SFU's men's wrestling joining a couple of months later.

 Olympic gold medalists Daniel Igali (Canada's first Olympic gold medal winner in freestyle wrestling), Carol Huynh (Canada's first female Olympic gold medalist in wrestling), and American Helen Maroulis wrestled at SFU.
+The Anthony-Maroulis Trophy is named after Maroulis and Victoria Anthony, who both captured their record-breaking fourth World Collegiate Wrestling Association national titles while SFU teammates in 2014.
 Olympic silver medalists Bob Molle and Jeff Thue, and bronze medalist Chris Rinke also wrestled at SFU, along with several other Olympians and world championship competitors including mixed martial arts (MMA) world champion Arjan Bhullar.

 SFU also hosts two annual tournaments: the SFU Open, an international competition for senior freestyle wrestlers, and SFU War on the Floor, a tournament for elementary and high school wrestlers.